 CNN cannot confirm claims by the government or the opposition because of government restrictions that prevent journalists from reporting freely within Syria.

-Rebel fighters scored significant victories over the weekend, according to the Syrian Observatory for Human Rights.
+Rebel forces scored significant victories over the weekend, according to the Syrian Observatory for Human Rights.

-Overnight Saturday, rebels stormed Marj al-Sultan airport, about 12 miles (20 kilometers) from Damascus, and destroyed two helicopters and a number of vehicles.
-In Daraa province, rebels claimed to have taken over a base near the Jordanian border that once housed the Syrian army’s fourth battalion.
+Overnight Saturday, its fighters stormed Marj al-Sultan airport, which is about 20 kilometers (12 miles) from Damascus, destroying two helicopters and a number of vehicles except for a tank that was driven off the airport.
+In Daraa province, meanwhile, rebels claimed to have taken over a base near the Jordanian border that once housed the Syrian army’s fourth battalion.

 The violence has spilled over, too, into neighboring countries.

-Turkey has turned against its former ally, asking its fellow NATO members last week for Patriot missiles to bolster its air defenses because of several deaths in its territory blamed on Syrian forces.
+Turkey has turned against its former ally, asking its fellow NATO members last week for Patriot missiles to bolster its air defenses due to several deaths in its territory blamed on Syrian forces.

 A delegation of Turkish and NATO officials was to begin a site survey Tuesday to determine where to deploy the batteries, the Turkish military said Monday.